Mickekofi/EyeTubeBot/README.md

 🌟 As part of contributing to the Societal Evolution into a new Era full of 🚀 technological advancements, the emergence of  Automation in AI has led us to discover innovative ways to solve and change human repetitive processes into a more productive living.

-It's a bot, self-employed as a delivery guy 🏃‍♂️, inspecting,analyzing Website Legitmacy and collecting data and all files including 🎬 movies, 🎥 videos, 🎵 audios and more... from all over the internet 🌐 (Social Media) and delivering them to your Computer.
+It's a bot, trained to Process 📎links from all over the internet 🌐 (Social Media) plus(➕) a Graphic Image Processing Capability and able to transform your images into Enhance products within seconds.

 I present to you;